Change orders are something that every web agency must deal with.

 Everyone has a different policy regarding change orders.
 Many web studios bill for these in quarter-hourly increments.
-Here’s how I deal with change orders at Lockedown Design.
+Here’s how we deal with change orders at Lockedown Design & SEO.

 Getting Discovery and Scope Right